hsu-github/AgrorithmFarm/README.md

 # Agrorithm Farm

+This project is the winner of **2025 AI Competition at University of Maryland**

 Designed specifically for Capital Area Food Bank (CAFB), Agrorithm Farm is an interactive **Streamlit-based** application that allows users (CAFB staff) to generate CAFB-specific content such as:

 - Blog posts